 Every Harry Potter Movie Ranked From Worst to Best

-You’re lying to yourself if you don’t think Gilderoy Lockhart’s actions are hilarious once he looses his memory.
+Still, you’re lying to yourself if you don’t think Gilderoy Lockhart’s actions are absolutely GOLDEN once he loses his memory.

 #8: Harry Potter and the Sorcerer’s Stone (2001)

-I give The Sorcerer’s Stone a ton of credit for introducing the Harry Potter universe.
-It does a great job of showing you to all the intricacies that J.K.
+I give Sorcerer’s Stone — or Philosopher’s Stone depending on your country of origin — a ton of credit for creating the universe on the big screen; it does a great job of showing all the intricacies that J.K.
 Rowling created when she first wrote the book.
-The thing thatholds the movie back is that it is largely focused towards kids and the actors involved have yet to mature yet at their craft.
-The third act is still perfectly enjoyable, however, especially the reveal of Voldemort on the back of Professor Quirrell’s head.
+The thing that holds it back is that it is largely focused towards kids and the actors involved have yet to mature yet at their craft.
+Chris Columbus‘ direction style is a bit bland for my taste as well.

-Deathly Hallows Part 1 is solidly acted and beautifully filmed (it might be the most picturesque of all the Harry Potter movies).
-However, it largely feels like the setup it is to the grand finale that is The Deathly Hallows Part 2.
-It doesn’t help that the film also feels like a camping trip for wizards.
+Deathly Hallows Part 1 is solidly acted and beautifully filmed — it might be the most picturesque of all the Harry Potter movies.
+However, it largely feels like the setup it is to the grand finale that is Deathly Hallows Part 2 and feels too much like a camping trip for my liking.

-Despite it’s inherent deficiencies, it packs the full amount of emotion that Harry’s ever-darkening story line deserves.
-If you didn’t shed a tear the first time you saw Dobby die, then you’re made of stone.
+Despite its inherent deficiencies, it packs the full amount of emotion that Harry’s ever-darkening story deserves.
+If you didn’t shed a tear the first time you saw Dobby die, you’re made of stone.

 #5: Harry Potter and the Order of the Phoenix (2007)

-Director David Yates does a solid job condensing the longest Harry Potter book into the shortest Harry Potter movie.
-Though it does drag at times to give exposition, Order of the Phoenix continues the darkening tone of the Harry Potter movies with a deeper understanding of the link between Harry and Lord Voldemort.
+Director David Yates does a solid job condensing the longest Harry Potter book into the shortest Harry Potter movie, managing to make much of the Ministry of Magic proceedings interesting.
+Though it does drag at times, Order of the Phoenix continues the darkening tone of the Harry Potter movies with a deeper understanding of the link between Harry and Lord Voldemort.

-The battle between Dumbledore and Voldemort in the third act of this movie is unbelievably riveting.
-It may be the best action sequence of the entire franchise.
+Also, the battle between Dumbledore and Voldemort in the third act of this movie is unbelievably riveting and is easily the best action sequence of the entire franchise.

 #4: Harry Potter and the Goblet of Fire (2005)

-While The Goblet of Fire is known for giving us the haunting introduction of Voldemort into actual human form, I don’t think this film gets enough credit of continuing the world building of the franchise.
-The introduction of the Triwizard Tournament and the other wizard schools.
-It really speaks to the writing (the writers of the script certainly had some decent source material to choose from) and direction of The Goblet of Fire that it feels fresh even though it’s the fourth installment of the franchise.
+While The Goblet of Fire is known for giving us the haunting introduction of Voldemort into actual human form, I don’t think this film gets enough credit of continuing the world building of the franchise, most notably the introduction of the Triwizard Tournament and the other wizard schools.
+Many of the other Harry Potter films stop dead in their tracks to expand the lore whereas The Goblet of Fire does it in a far more natural manner.

 #3: Harry Potter and the Half-Blood Prince (2009)

-Was there any doubt that this would be number one?
 The Deathly Hallows Part 2 is one of the most satisfying last movies to a franchise ever put to film.
 It’s complex, dark, but also incredibly hopeful at the end.
-As if the first seven movies didn’t already do it, it even further explores the link between Harry and Voldemort and offers arguably the best redemption to a character ever in Snape.
+As if the first seven movies didn’t already do it, it even further explores the link between Harry and Voldemort and offers arguably the best redemption arc to a character in Snape.
 The Deathly Hallows Part 2 isn’t just a great fantasy movie, it’s a great movie period.

-Thanks for reading!
-What’s your favorite Harry Potter film?
+Thank you for reading!
+How would you rank all the Harry Potter films?
 Comment down below!